 “Last, but not least, it has given me something to talk about to potential universities or employers which could help me to stand out from the crowd.”

-As well as pupils from Netherthorpe School, young people from all over Europe have been able to take part in the project.
+As well as pupils from Netherthorpe School, young people from all over Europe were able to take part in the project.

 “In Romania, a group of young offenders have been inspired by the project to engage in their community after release.
 Children in a remote village in Armenia have discovered that their opinions matter.
 Young people in a state care institution in western Ukraine have been listened to by the authorities, while others in the war-torn Donetsk region have found grounds for hope.
 And in Slovenia, a group of primary school pupils developed a 'human values' board game, which they then played with their country's President.

 “The results really have been extraordinary but it isn’t just the impact on the young people themselves.
 Teachers are feeling liberated by this project, finding that rigid traditional methods are not the only way.

 “We’ve seen kids come up with ideas for technical innovations.
 Tea really can inspire people and bring them together for a greater good, so we’re hoping to turn Time for Tea into a truly global project.”